Employer Branding

 Employer branding can also reduce employee turnover by 28%.
 By retaining more of your staff, you can avoid the loss of productivity when onboarding new employees.

-How to build a positive employer brand
+How to build an employer branding strategy

 So far, we've established that the strength of your employer brand will impact the quality of your hires, the productivity of your existing staff, and the costs required to maintain a healthy employee base.